Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 Alaska cruise tours by cruise line:

-If you can cruise to Alaska during the ‘shoulder season’ which is May and September, you’ll find great deals on Alaska cruises then.
+If you can cruise to Alaska during the ‘shoulder season’ — May and September — you’ll find the best deals.
+See here for more details.

 Juneau

-Most Alaska cruises go here!
-There’s so much to do that is easy to get to.
+Most Alaska cruises stop here!
 This is the capital of Alaska, sitting at the base of Mt.
-Roberts, and it is where cruisers can see Mendenhall Glacier.
-The cruise ships will be parked right at the base of Mt.
-Roberts, so it is walking distance to the Tram that will take you to the top- where you’ll have this great view and can have lunch!
+Roberts, where cruisers can see Mendenhall Glacier.
+The cruise ships dock right at the base of Mt.
+Roberts — the tram to the top is walking distance, costs $33 per adult and $16 per kid, and there’s a restaurant at the summit with a stunning view.

-You’ll also want to take the Glacier Express Blue bus (only $10 per person) to to the Mendenhall Glacier visitors center, from where you can take a short hike on a flat path to the glacier.
+You’ll also want to take the Glacier Express Blue bus ($10 per person) to the Mendenhall Glacier visitors center, from where you can take a short flat hike to the glacier.
+If you want to splurge, helicopter or plane tours to the top of the glacier — or even a dog mushing experience — are available.

 Ketchikan